reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/pytest.md

 # ReportPortal pytest Integration

-Agent to integrate [pytest](https://docs.pytest.org/en/7.3.x/) with ReportPortal.
+There is an agent to integrate [pytest](https://docs.pytest.org/en/7.3.x/) with ReportPortal.

 Pytest is a popular testing framework for Python applications.
 One of its advantages is the ability to run tests automatically without the manual configuration.